Xcel Energy's response to COVID-19 Learn More

 Outage update for Southeastern Minnesota Customers Learn More

 Natural gas is one of the many safe, reliable forms of energy we provide.
 Sometimes leaks are unforeseeable and can be extremely dangerous.
 You can prevent potentially dangerous conditions by always calling 811 before you dig and 911 if you suspect a gas leak.
 Here are a few tips to help you respond.

 It is important for you to know how to recognize potentially dangerous natural gas leaks, so use your senses:

-If you suspect a gas leak, get everyone out of your home or building right away, move a safe distance away, and then call for help.
 Because an electric spark can ignite an explosion, remember to follow these tips:

-Thank you for visiting Xcel Energy.
-You have been selected to participate in a brief customer satisfaction survey to let us know how we can improve your experience.
+You have been selected to participate in a brief survey to help us improve our site.

 By selecting YES, an additional window will open to allow you to take the survey at the conclusion of your visit.
 Please do not close it if you would like to participate.